mickfuzz/phd4/_posts/thesis_chapters/tocs/design_toc.md

         Paradox](#facilitator-conflict-addressing-the-play-paradox)
         -   [Learning Dimensions Map](#learning-dimensions-map)
     -   [Limits to this map - MOVE?](#limits-to-this-map---move)
-        -   [Using Physical Maps of Missions as Game Design Patterns](#using-physical-maps-of-missions-as-game-design-patterns)
         -   [Including Coding Concepts in the Learning Map and including Code Cards with links to online Concepts](#including-coding-concepts-in-the-learning-map-and-including-code-cards-with-links-to-online-concepts)
+    -   [Using Physical Maps of Missions as Game Design Patterns - DROP?](#using-physical-maps-of-missions-as-game-design-patterns---drop)
 -   [Further discussion of learning design - HOLDING SECTION CURRENTLY](#further-discussion-of-learning-design---holding-section-currently)
     -   [Discussion on Authenticity from methods chapter moved